Pit-stop Fairbanks, Alaska

 While there are many annual or biennual events in Fairbanks, there are also many monthly events for the locals.
 I already mentioned the large arts scene in Fairbanks in my post what to wear for First Friday and presented one of the events that presented beautiful (unwearable) dresses.

 Have you once been to Fairbanks?
 Are you planning to visit Alaska?
 Where would you go and what would you like to see?
-Let me know by email, I am curious.
+Let me know, I am curious.

-When you liked this post or have friends who want to travel to Alaska, tweet them that you found great Fairbanks travel tips.
+When you liked this post or have friends who want to travel to Alaska share this post of travel tips.

 Get the inspiration, support, motivation, and tips to look to your best in life.
 Get a subscription to High Latitude Style.
 Deep inside you know when I can do it you can do it too.